MTraveller/cotal-drf/README.md

 #### Development and Production

-This project was chosen to be hosted on render.com, if you choose to host else where please consult the docs of that host.
-Choosing to host on render then follow the steps below.
+This project was chosen to be hosted on render.com; if you choose to host it elsewhere, please consult the documentation of that host.
+If you want to host on render, follow the steps below.
 <br>

-First create a folder anywhere you want to work with this repo.
+First, create a folder anywhere you want to work with this repository.
 Inside this folder, follow the steps below.

-Assuming you have a Github account, if not, sign-up for an Github account and continue with the below steps.
+Assuming you have a Github account; if not, create one and proceed with the steps below.
-If you do not have an terminal app you can see which option there is for your operation system.
+If you do not have a terminal app, you can see what options are available for your operating system.

 We will be using a terminal window to continue with the steps below.
 I use: [Hyper](https://hyper.is "hyper.is")

-`Do:` means to input the command `highlighted` into the terminal followed by "Enter" on the keyboard.
+`Do:` means to input the `highlighted` command into the terminal, followed by `Enter` on the keyboard.

    1. Prerequisite
       1. Do: `git clone https://github.com/MTraveller/cotal-drf.git` "Press Enter"
-      2. cd into cloned folder `cotal-drf`.
+      2. CD into the cloned folder `cotal-drf`.
          -  Find the folder:
-            -  on linux: Do: `find . -name "cotal-drf" -type d` "Press Enter"
+            -  On linux: Do: `find . -name "cotal-drf" -type d` "Press Enter"
-            -  on windows Do: `dir "cotal-drf" /AD /s` "Press Enter"
+            -  On windows Do: `dir "cotal-drf" /AD /s` "Press Enter"
-               -  in root - e.g. C:/
+               -  In root - e.g. C:/
                -  [read more here](https://superuser.com/questions/428088/find-a-directory-folder-with-cmd-without-knowing-full-path "superuser.com/questions/428088/find-a-directory-folder-with-cmd-without-knowing-full-path")
-      3. install [GitHub cli](https://cli.github.com "cli.github.com") if you don't have it.
+      3. Install [GitHub cli](https://cli.github.com "cli.github.com") if you don't have it.
          -  Do: `gh auth login` "Press Enter"
-            -  follow the instructions to connect the Github CLI to your Github account.
+            -  Follow the instructions to connect the Github CLI to your Github account.
       4. Do: `gh repo create` "Press Enter"
          - Choose:
             - Create a new repository from scratch